jdlehman/react-fuzzy-filter/README.md

 ## Props

-### searchKey
+### fuseConfig

-`searchKey` is a string representing the key on the list item containing the metadata for matching.
-It defaults to `searchData`.
+`fuseConfig` is an object that specifies configuration for [`fuse.js`](https://github.com/krisk/Fuse), the library that is doing the fuzzy searching.
+The only required key in this object is `keys`, which is an array that specifies the key(s), in the objects to use for comparison.
+Check out all of the configuration [options](https://github.com/krisk/Fuse#options).

 ### renderItem